vancak/NNTcalculator/README.md

 For further details and examples please see [package manual](https://github.com/vancak/NNTcalculator/blob/main/manual.pdf).

-Note: The simulations source code for the manuscript "The Number Needed to Treat Adjusted for Explanatory Variables in Regression and Survival Analysis: Theory and Application" is available [here](https://github.com/vancak/nntx_simulations).
+*Note*: The simulations source code for the manuscript "The Number Needed to Treat Adjusted for Explanatory Variables in Regression and Survival Analysis: Theory and Application" is available [here](https://github.com/vancak/nntx_simulations).